-Score Range ACT Composite ACT English ACT Math
+Score Range ACT Composite ACT English ACT Math ACT Reading T Scier

 30-36

 24-29

 18-23

 12-17

 6-11

 Below 6

-Totals should = 100% 0.00% 0.00% 0.00%
+Totals should = 100% 0.00% 0.00% 0.00% 0.00% 0.00%

-C10 Percent of all degree-seeking, first-time, first-year (freshman) students who had high school class rank within each of the following ranges (report information for those students from whom you collected high school rank information)
+C10 Percent of all degree-seeking, first-time, first-year students who had high school class rank within each of the following ranges (report information for those students from whom you collected high school rank information)

-Assessment Percent Percent in top tenth of high school graduating class 42% Percent in top quarter of high school graduating class 77% Percent in top half of high school graduating class 98% Top half + Percent in bottom half of high school graduating class 2% bottom half = 100% Percent in bottom quarter of high school graduating class 270 201101111111111111111111111111111111111 Percent of total first-time, first-year (freshmen) students who submitted
+Assessment Percent Percent in top tenth of high school graduating class 47% Percent in top quarter of high school graduating class 76% Percent in top half of high school graduating class Top half + Percent in bottom half of high school graduating class 1% bottom half = 100% Percent in bottom quarter of high school graduating class Percent of total first-time, first-year students who submitted high school class rank:

-C11 Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school grade-point averages within each of the following ranges (using 4.0 scale).
+C11 Percentage of all enrolled, degree-seeking, first-time, first-year students who had high school gradepoint averages within each of the following ranges (using 4.0 scale).
 Report information only for those students from whom you collected high school GPA.